zigurous/.github/profile/README.md

 ### 🎓 Game development tutorials

-We want to educate and inspire others who are interested in learning about game development.
-We release regular YouTube videos covering many topics teaching others how to make games using the Unity game engine.
+We release new YouTube videos on a regular basis to teach developers how to make complete games from scratch using the Unity game engine.
+Subscribe to our YouTube channel for free if you are interested in learning how games are made.

 - [Subscribe on YouTube](https://youtube.com/c/zigurous?sub_confirmation=1)
 - [Complete game tutorials](https://youtube.com/playlist?list=PLqlFiJjSZ2x39Qc0yj73Myixt8jmDUBNk)